Policy ID Number: N\A

 VI.
 The Policy

-Students are encouraged to first meet with the theme leader or the clinical clerkship director to discuss the concern regarding the grade.
-If after discussion, the student wishes to initiate the grade grievance process, the following steps must be taken:
+Students are encouraged first to meet with the preclerkship director or the clinical clerkship/course director, herein after described as the “director”, to discuss the concern regarding the grade.
+If after discussion, or in lieu of the discussion, the student wishes to initiate the grade grievance process, the following steps must be taken:

-- proper notice of the meeting location and time,
+- proper notice of the location and time of the meeting,

-- meaningful opportunity to present their grievance before the committee or the associate deans, (students may also choose not to appear), and
+- meaningful opportunity to present their grievance before the committee (students may also choose not to appear), and

 - opportunity for review by unbiased individuals who do not have a conflict of interest.